BundleofRashes/ManusetMachina/_posts/2017-03-01-welcome-to-jekyll.md

 ![title]({{ site.baseurl }}//assets/WIMB.jpg)

-Taking this image was particularly hard because 1.
-I realized I carry so many personal items with me and 2.
-I carry a lot of unnecessary items that were too embarrasing to show.
+Taking this image was particularly hard because A. I realized I carry so many personal items with me, B. I carry a lot of unnecessary items that were too embarrasing to show, and C. I apparently carry a lot of q=weirdly shaped objects.